Seven Special UK Hotels:

 Meanwhile, Adrian stayed at The Portobello Hotel.
 Here’s what he had to say

 I’d been invited by Curious Hotels to have an urban staycation at The Portobello Hotel, a West London rock’n roll haven since 1971 frequented by Johnny Depp and Kate Moss who filled the Victorian bath with champagne, and Alice Cooper who kept a boa constrictor in the bath.
-The interior retains a boho country house 1970s feel which gives it a lot of character and with the world famous antiques market around the corner The Portobello offers the visitor a great opportunity to explore this fascinating area of London as well as staying in one of the world’s classic boutique hotels.
+The interior retains a boho country house 1970s feel which gives it a lot of character and with the world famous antique market around the corner The Portobello offers the visitor a great opportunity to explore this fascinating area of London as well as staying in one of the world’s classic boutique hotels.

 An excellent recommendation if you prefer a boutique style hotel.
 How about the rest of the country?
 Check out some of our recommendations if you are looking to explore more of the UK in 2018.
 Lucy enjoyed a trip to Stratford-upon-Avon staying at The Arden Hotel

-If you are a Shakespeare aficionados or theatre lover like myself and you haven’t yet had the opportunity to visit Stratford- Upon- Avon and the Royal Shakespeare Company, you will be pleased to know when you are planning a trip I have found the perfect hotel to stay.
+If you are Shakespeare aficionados or theatre lover like myself and you haven’t yet had the opportunity to visit Stratford- Upon- Avon and the Royal Shakespeare Company, you will be pleased to know when you are planning a trip I have found the perfect hotel to stay.
 The Arden Hotel is a charming 45 bedroom boutique hotel in a Stratford-Upon-Avon situated just a stone’s throw away from Holy Trinity Church and wonderfully close to the waterfront.
 But what makes it such a special location is its extremely close proximity to the renowned Royal Shakespeare Company’s stunning theatre.

 The Arden was named after Shakespeare’s mother Mary Arden, and situated so wonderfully close to theatre world, it pays tribute to the many actors who have trodden the boards at the RSC over the years with portraits of famous faces hung in pride along the walls.
 It is a beautifully elegant hotel with a remarkable warm and comfortable feel to it.
 It hosts a glamorous champagne bar and a cozy afternoon tea lounge as well as its celebrated Waterside Brasserie.
 And, it’s perfect for its close proximity to the town centre as well and the theatre.